 Note!
 This option is only available with advanced budgeting.
 Budgets is a paid add-on.

-New types for budgets
+New types of budgets

-To use the new options, create a budget like you’re used to, and just pick the suitable option from the Break down by dropdown list.
+To use the new options, create a budget like you’re used to, and just pick the suitable option from the Break-down by dropdown list.

 The new types have also been added to the budget report, so just use the filters to get detailed reporting on your budgets.